A Brief Guide on Crypto Liquidity Pools

 The Role of Crypto Liquidity Pools in DeFi

-Crypto liquidity pools are critical components of the decentralised finance (DeFi) ecosystem, particularly when it comes to decentralised exchanges (DEXs).
+Crypto liquidity pools are critical components of the decentralized finance (DeFi) ecosystem, particularly when it comes to decentralized exchanges (DEXs).
 Crypto liquidity pools are a technique that allows users to pool their assets in the smart contracts of a DEX to provide asset liquidity for traders to swap between currencies.
 Liquidity pools provide the DeFi ecosystem with much-needed liquidity, speed, and convenience.

-Prior to the introduction of automated market makers (AMMs), crypto market liquidity posed a hurdle for Ethereum-based DEXs.
-DEXs were a new technology with a sophisticated interface at the time, and the number of buyers and sellers was limited, making it difficult to find enough people eager to trade on a regular basis.
+Before the introduction of automated market makers (AMMs), crypto market liquidity posed a hurdle for Ethereum-based DEXs.
+DEXs were a new technology with a sophisticated interface at the time, and the number of buyers and sellers was limited, making it difficult to find enough people eager to trade regularly.
 AMMs address the issue of low liquidity by forming liquidity pools and incentivizing liquidity providers to deliver assets to these pools, all without the use of third-party middlemen.
-The more assets and liquidity a pool has, the easier it is to trade on decentralised exchanges.
+The more assets and liquidity a pool has, the easier it is to trade on decentralized exchanges.

 Why Are Crypto Liquidity Pools Important?